swade1987/hands-on-with-kubernetes-workshop/docs/5-provision-cluster.md

 ## Obtain the list of IP addresses

-All IP addresses used for the following steps can be found [here](https://cloud.digitalocean.com/tags/hands-on-kubernetes-workshop)**
+All IP addresses used for the following steps can be found from the output of Terraform.

 ## Kismatic-cluster.yaml changes